Infrared Sauna and Pain Relief

 Infrared saunas have proven to be an effective modality in order to help with pain relief from various medical conditions.
 However, if you are experiencing certain medical conditions and aren’t sure how you may react to sauna use, consult a medical professional prior to use.

-Proper pain management, in large, has a lot to do with which solutions you are introducing to your body.
+Proper pain management, in large part, has a lot to do with which solutions you are introducing to your body.
 Here are some common medical conditions and issues that an infrared sauna has the potential to make an impactful difference on.

 Rheumatoid arthritis is an autoimmune disease that affects a wide variety of bodily systems.